henke443/fast-graph/README.md

 - [ ] No-std support
 - [ ] Benchmarks
 - [ ] Comparing benchmarks to alternatives
-- [ ] Syntax improvements
-- [ ] An undirected graph where the edges are just NodeIDs would make sense to skip the extra access for an edge.

 ### Algorithms
 - [ ] Topological sort
 - [ ] Has path to root
 - [x] Depth first walk
-    - [ ] post order
 - [ ] Cycle detection
 - [ ] Breadth first